-Approved designers are audited to by HBRC.
+Approved designers are audited by the Regional Council.

 Industry professionals who are not currently on the register are able to apply during April of each year.
 Please contact a wastewater Consents Officer on 0800 108 838 for more details.

-HBRC supports the national on-site effluent treatment testing facility (OSET) at Rotorua.
+The Regional Council supports the national on-site effluent treatment testing facility (OSET) at Rotorua.
 System types that have been tested at this facility and met secondary treatment levels as defined by AS/NZS 1547:2000 are accepted as accredited system types by the Council.

 Disclaimers and Copyright